jro31/jethro-codes/_articles/projects/meals-of-change.md

 `associated_against` allows you to search through columns on associated models.

-As you can see, a recipe `has_many :ingredients`, and `has_many :tags`. `associated_against` allows us to search through these tables as well, and return any recipes associated to ingredients/tags which match.
+As you can see, a recipe `has_many :ingredients` and `has_many :tags`. `associated_against` allows us to search through these tables as well, and return any recipes associated to ingredients/tags which match the search query.

 For example, within `tags`, we also search the `name` field.